 RPZ valves are pivotal in preventing toxic chemicals, hard metals, pesticides, and other harmful compounds from contaminating water supplies.
 In residential buildings, a RPZ device is used with sprinkler irrigation systems, boiler systems, fire suppression systems, and forced-air furnaces where it acts as a safety mechanism.

-With this system of backflow preventers, two one-way valves are assembled in a series to prevent water from returning to the supply line.
-The system works by ensuring that the incoming fluid has a higher pressure than the water entering the downstream supply.
-To prevent minor backflow leakage, the closure of one valve creates a pressure differential, thus tightening the valves, effectively sealing the system from backflows.
+In a typical RPZ assembly, two one-way valves are connected to prevent water from returning to the supply line.
+This system works by ensuring that the incoming fluid has a higher pressure than the water entering the downstream supply.
+To prevent minor backflow leakage, the closure of one valve creates a pressure differential, thus tightening the valves and effectively sealing the system from backflow.

 For a municipal water system, if at any time the pressure at homes exceeds the pressure on the supply side, the two RPZ valves close preventing backflow.
 If either of the check valves leaks, the relief valve is designed to open and discharge water to the outside, ensuring that water never returns to the supply line.

-Because of their design, RPZ valves experience more high volume and pressure loss than double-check systems.
+Because of their design, RPZ backflow preventers experience more high volume and pressure loss than double-check systems.
 Plumbers must account for these losses when designing drainage systems.
 Fluctuations of pressure, either downstream or upstream, will prompt the RPZ assembly to discharge small amounts of water periodically.

-Rapid and unexpected reduction of pressure in the pipelines causes an extreme risk of contamination to water supplies.
+Rapid and unexpected reduction of pressure in pipelines can present an extreme risk of contamination to water supplies.
 When water pressure goes down, water flows in the wrong direction, bringing contaminated water from home appliances and other industrial processes with it.
-Even the slightest fluctuation in pressure can cause backflows.
+Even the slightest fluctuation in pressure can cause backflows and contaminations.

 Also, use of pesticides or fertilizers in your backyard together with your home’s fire suppression system poses a danger.
 The standing water in your water supply system can get trapped and lead to bacterial and mineral growth, which can contaminate your clean water supplies.